vendramin/vendramin.github.io/bachelor_topics.md

 * Soifer, Alexander.
 The new mathematical coloring book—mathematics of coloring and the colorful life of its creators.
 Second edition.
 Springer, New York, 2024. xlviii+841 pp.
 * Villarino, Mark B.; Gasarch, William; Regan, Kenneth W. Hilbert's proof of his irreducibility theorem.
 Amer.
 Math.
 Monthly 125 (2018), no. 6, 513-530.

 ---
+### Why is $\pi$ irrational?

+We all know that $\pi$ is irrational, don’t we?
+Fewer people may know that there is a simple proof given by Niven in the 1940s.
+This beautiful proof is, however, somewhat magical, and like much magic, it feels rather unnatural.
+The aim of this project is to present a proof of the irrationality of $\pi$ that explains Niven’s _magical_ tricks by using orthogonal polynomials, an approach developed more recently by Chow.

+##### References:

+* Chow, Timothy Y. A well-motivated proof that $\pi$ is irrational.
+Hardy-Ramanujan J. 47 (2024), 25--34.

+---